 Oral sessions will take place in the conference halls of the Russian Academy of Sciences’ Presidium building (“Golden Brains”); and plenary sessions, invited lectures including the Barringer lecture and the Award ceremony will take place in the largest hall which seats 1000 participants.
 The facility will also house all poster sessions.

 Conference registration begins at 4 pm on Sunday, July 22, 2018, at the V. I. Vernadsky State Geological Museum in the heart of Moscow’s historical center, right across from Red Square and the Kremlin.
 The Welcome Party will also be held in the Museum.
-On the afternoon of the Wednesday conference day, several excursions will be offered exploring different parts of Moscow (city tour, boat trip along the Moscow River, Red Square and Kremlin guided tour).
-The Conference Banquet will be held in the comfortable Korston Hotel banquet hall.
+On Wednesday (July 25, 2018) several excursions will be offered exploring different parts of Moscow (city tour, boat trip along the Moscow River, Red Square and Kremlin guided tour).
+The Conference Banquet will be held in the comfortable 4* Korston Hotel banquet hall-restaurant “Place de Paris”.